-In this use case, a solutions provider for the Internet of Vehicles (IoV) industry from Shanghai adopted the solution based on Application Real-Time Monitoring Service (ARMS) to collect statistics about online conditions of vehicles.
+In this scenario, a solution provider in the Internet of Vehicles (IoV) industry from Shanghai adopted a solution based on Application Real-Time Monitoring Service (ARMS).
+This solution is used to collect statistics about online conditions of vehicles.

-- It is impossible to collect multidimensional statistics on raw data by using databases because a vast amount of data is involved (approximately 100,000 vehicle data records per second).
+- Multidimensional statistics on raw data cannot be implemented based on databases because a large volume of data is involved (approximately 100,000 vehicle data records per second).

 ARMS-based IoV monitoring solution

-- The automaker's platform uploads real-time data on new-energy vehicles to Alibaba Cloud by using Message Queue (MQ).
+- The platform of the solution provider uploads real-time data of new-energy vehicles to Alibaba Cloud by using Message Queue (MQ).

-- Computing orchestration and storage: ARMS statistically analyzes the online rate and failure rate based on the reported vehicle information in multiple dimensions, such as the region, vehicle type, and enterprise, and stores the statistical analysis results in columnar storage mode by custom aggregation.
+- Computing orchestration and storage: ARMS provides real-time statistics of the online rate and failure rate based on the reported vehicle information in multiple dimensions, such as the region, vehicle type, and enterprise.
+ARMS also stores the statistical results in columns by custom aggregation.

-- Data delivery: ARMS delivers data to downstream services after they call the corresponding API operations.
+- Data delivery: ARMS delivers data to downstream applications after the applications call the corresponding API operations.

-- It tracks the running status of vehicles in real time, collects statistics on fault data in real time, and gives feedback on statistic results based on different vehicle models, achieving dramatic quality enhancement.
+- The monitoring solution allows you to grasp real-time status of vehicles.
+The solution collects statistics on fault data in real time and reports statistical results based on different vehicle types.
+This improves the efficiency of quality enhancement.